tvp23/CatShop/Functional_Design.md

 - admin
 - superadmin

-**Security**
+**Security** <br>
-When a uesr does not have access to a page the user should be redirected to the home page.
+When a user does not have access to a page the user should be redirected to the home page.
 The contents of the pages should also not be loaded in for the user.

 The roles have access to the following pages: